ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 width in Javascript but for the standalone version you need to calculate it yourself.
 This haversine distance (https://en.wikipedia.org/wiki/Haversine_formula, interactive calculator here: http://www.movable-type.co.uk/scripts/latlong.html) depends on the latitude of your area.

-Once youknow the width of your tile in meters, divide it by the number of cells along x (400 cells in the example above) to get an idea of the re-sampled real-world resolution of your model and its scale.
+Once you know the width of your tile in meters, divide it by the number of cells along x (400 cells in the example above) to get an idea of the re-sampled real-world resolution of your model and its scale.
 This [Help file](https://docs.google.com/document/d/1GlggZ47xER9N85Qls_MiE1jNuihlYEZnFFSVZtX8bKU/pub) goes into the interplay of these parameters in the section: _Understanding the linkage of tile size, tile number, source DEM resolution and 3D print resolution_

-### Server folder
+## Server folder

 (Note: depending on the type of server we may have a dockerized version available ...)